kausiksivakumar/kausik.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A growing collection of my projects.
+The codes for these have been provided along with their description.
+Feel free to shoot me an email in case you want to discuss about any of these.
 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [work]
 horizontal: false
 ---